searchableai/KitanaQA/README.md

 ## About

-Doggmentator is a Python framework for adversarial training and data augmentation for fine-tuning NLP language models for question-answering
+Doggmentator is an adversarial training and data augmentation framework for fine-tuning NLP language models on question-answering datasets

 ### *Why Doggmentator?*
-While NLP models have make incredible progress on curated question-answer datasets in recent years, they are still brittle and unpredictable in production environments, making productization and enterprise adoption problematic.
-Doggmentator provides an ecosystem of resources to "harden" Transformer-based question-answer models against many types of both natural and synthetic noise.
+While NLP models have made incredible progress on curated question-answer datasets in recent years, they are still brittle and unpredictable in production environments, making productization and enterprise adoption problematic.
+Doggmentator provides resources to "robustify" Transformer-based question-answer models against many types of natural and synthetic noise.
 The major features are:
 1. **Adversarial Training** can increase both robustness and performance of fine-tuned Transformer QA models.
 Here, we implement an embedding-space perturbation method to simulate synthetic noise in model inputs.
 Comparisons to baselines like BERT-base show remarkable performance gains:

 Model | em | f1